-In this case report, a 31-year-old African American female presented with ongoing complaints of a skin rash, inflammation, fatigue and chronic joint pain.
+In this case report, a 31 year old African American female, presented with ongoing complaints of a skin rash, inflammation, fatigue and chronic joint pain.
 The patient's initial complaints were of inflammation and sloughing of her oral mucosa, which was generally accompanied by pruritic skin lesions.
-Previous tests included an oral swab for herpes simplex virus 1, which was negative, a skin biopsy that revealed interface dermatitis with focal confluent in the presence of epidermal keratinocytes and associated subepidermal clefting, and blood tests to determine the source of the reaction.
-These test included rapid plasma reagin (nonreactive), Epstein-Barr virus (virus capsid antigen [VCA]-immunoglobulin [lg] M was negative, VCA-IgG and Epstein-Barr virus nuclear antigen antibody were positive) and human immunodeficiency virus (negative).
+Previous tests included an oral swab for Herpes Simplex Virus (HSV) 1, which was negative, a skin biopsy which revealed interface dermatitis with focal confluent in the presence of epidermal keratinocytes and associated subepidermal clefting, and blood tests to determine the source of the reaction.
+These test included rapid plasma reagin (RPR) (non-reactive), Ebstein-Barr virus (EBV) (VCA-IgM was negative, VCA-IgG and EBNA antibody were positive) and Human Immunodeficiency Virus (HIV) (negative).
 New symptoms also included chronic fatigue and debilitating joint pain.
-Tests were ordered that included a Westergren erythrocyte sedimentation rate (ESR) and antinuclear antibodies (ANA), which were abnormally elevated.
+Tests were ordered which included a Westergren erythrocyte sedimentation rate (ESR) and antinuclear antibodies (ANA), which were abnormally elevated.
 The patient was referred to a rheumatologist.
-Follow-up tests included C-reactive protein (CRP) (4.1 mg/L), ANA (positive), ESR (45 mm/h) and

-25-hydroxyvitamin D (20.0 ng/mL).
-The patient was given a prescription of high-dose vitamin D supplementation, but declined inflammatory treatment.
-A telephone follow-up revealed resolution of all symptoms after three days of treatment with vitamin D supplementation.
-A six-month follow-up reveal full resolution of symptoms beginning vitamin D supplementation.
-Tests results included CRP (4.3 mg/L), ANA (negative), and ESR (22 mm/h).
-The oneyear follow-up revealed no complaints or symptoms and normal test results.
+Follow-up tests included C-reactive protein (CRP) (4.1 mg/L), ANA (positive), ESR (45 mm/hr) and 25-hydroxyvitamin D (20.0 ng/mL).
+The patient was given a prescription of high dose vitamin D supplementation, but declined inflammatory treatment.
+A telephone follow up revealed resolution of all symptoms after three days of treatment with vitamin D supplementation.
+A six-month follow up reveal full resolution of symptoms beginning vitamin D supplementation.
+Tests results included CRP (4.3 mg/L), ANA (negative), and ESR (22 mm/hr).
+The one-year follow up revealed no complaints or symptoms and normal test results.
 Vitamin D supplementation was discontinued and the patient remained symptom-free.
-Studies have shown that vitamin D deficiency is known to cause both skeletal and nonskeletal diseases.
-Nonskeletal diseases include inflammatory diseases as well as autoimmune diseases.
+Studies have shown that vitamin D deficiency is known to cause both skeletal and non-skeletal diseases.
+Non-skeletal diseases include inflammatory diseases, as well as, autoimmune diseases.
 It has been proven beneficial to test for vitamin D deficiency when inflammatory or autoimmune diseases are suspected.